Ventilator Management Overview and Practice Questions

 A PaCO2 greater than 50 mmHg and a PaO2 less than 60 mmHg due to insufficient gas exchange or ventilation.

-Tidal volume and respiratory rate.
+Tidal volume and respiratory rate

 15. What is a normal tidal volume?

-500 ml, but it depends on the patient’s ideal body weight.
+It depends on the patient’s ideal body weight.

 16. What is a normal minute volume?